clandinq/remindr/README.md

     1. `deadline`: Estimated *date* the conference will take place in yyyy_mm_dd text format.
 This format is used to prevent Excel from automatically changing the date format.
     2. `description`: Description of the conference.
     3. `website`: Conference website.
+    4. `complete`: This variable defines whether reminders need to be sent or not.
+If all scheduled reminders have been sent, it is marked as complete (`complete = 1`).
+The default value is `complete = 0`.
+Set `complete = 1` in the Excel document if it is not necessary to send this set of reminders anymore (for example, when completing a submission before the final reminder).
 2. `rem_conference_deadlines.xlsx`: **Conference deadlines**
     1. `deadline`: Conference abstract or paper submission deadline in yyyy_mm_dd text format.
     2. `notification`: Date notification on admission sent in yyyy_mm_dd text format.
 Can be NA.